anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 insofar as no inner-meaning can be "seen" in them.

 RDAP extensions MUST NOT define an extension identifier that may collide with an existing extension identifier.
+RDAP extensions MUST NOT define an extension identifier, which when appended with an underscore character would be a substring starting from the first character of an existing extension identifier.
+Similarly RDAP extensions MUST NOT define an extension identifier starting with a substring being an existing extension identifier appended with an underscore.
 For example, if there were a pre-existing identifier of "foo_bar", another extension could not define the identifier "foo".
 Likewise, if there were a pre-existing identifier of "foo_bar", another extension could not define the identifier "foo_bar_buzz".
 However, an extension could define "foo" if there were a pre-existing definition of "foobar", and vice versa.

+Extensions containing the word "ietf" in any mixed capitalization MUST have IETF consensus.

 For this reason, this document updates the guidance of [@!RFC7480] regarding underscore characters: RDAP extensions MUST NOT use an underscore character